Rangers will 'stick to principles' against Benfica

 "We've managed to see Benfica, we managed to watch them live last week and we've got some good footage of them also.

 "We're aware of the type of shape and the type of style that they've got.
-They're quite a free flowing team.
+They're quite a free-flowing team.
 They've got a lot of technical ability in their side.

 "What the girls have achieved to date, to get to round two, is phenomenal.
 We're going to enjoy the experience.
 We're new to this environment, we're new to the level of opposition that we're going to play, which is a massive jump for us."